iriscouch/browserid_couchdb/README.md

 ## Installation

-By using Build CouchDB, this is already done!
+Build CouchDB already took care of this step!

 ## Development

 This is what I do.
-It's not perfect but in my view barely harder than building a fork of CouchDB, and it allows 1.0.x, 1.1.x, as well as trunk support.
+It's not perfect but barely harder than building a fork of CouchDB, and it allows 1.0.x, 1.1.x, as well as trunk support.

+This example assumes three Git checkouts, side-by-side:

+* `couchdb` - Perhaps a trunk checkout, but could be any tag or branch
+* `build-couchdb` - For the boring Couch dependencies
+* `browserid_couchdb` - This code

+### Build dependencies plus couch

+Feel free to skip this if you are Randall Leeds.
+(Hi, Randall!)

+    cd couchdb
+    rake -f ../build-couchdb/Rakefile couchdb:configure
+    # Go get coffee.
+This builds the deps, then runs the boostrap and configure scripts
+    make dev

-First, teach rebar where to find CouchDB.
+Next, teach rebar where to find CouchDB, and teach Erlang and Couch where to find this plugin.

+    cd ../browserid_couchdb
     export ERL_COMPILER_OPTIONS='[{i, "../couchdb/src/couchdb"}]'
+    export ERL_ZFLAGS="-pz $PWD/ebin"
+    ln -s "../../../../browserid_couchdb/etc/couchdb/default.d/browserid.ini" ../couchdb/etc/couchdb/default.d

-Then run this every time you change the code:
+You're ready.
+Run this every time you change the code:

-    ./rebar compile && cp ebin/*.beam ../couchdb/src/couchdb && cp etc/couchdb/default.d/*.ini ../couchdb/etc/couchdb/default.d/ && ( cd ../couchdb && ./utils/run -i )
+    ./rebar compile && ../couchdb/utils/run -i